 Active Minds is a national organization that aims to educate students about the prevalence of mental illness among college students.
 One in four college students suffers from some form of mental illness.
 The Carthage chapter of Active Minds aims to reduce the stigma surrounding mental health disorders on campus.
 The group hosts fun stress-relieving activities throughout the year, promotes awareness through national events such as National Stress Out Week and National Day Without Stigma, and hosts a biweekly speaker series titled Speak Out — Reach Out, in which members of the campus community talk about an issue that negatively impacted their mental health and how they coped with it.
 Students from all majors are welcome.

-The ADAPT organization advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
+The Special Olympics Club advocates for people on campus with disabilities by holding events and partnering with other groups both on- and off-campus to support the community of people with disabilities.
 The organization’s largest event is the Special Olympics basketball game.